MeghaGajbhiye/PSFT-Workshop/Lab600/LabGuide600.md

 2. Review the nodes and update the Shapes.
 Click Full Tier node and select a shape that is available in your AD 2.
 In this case, select VM.Standard2.1 or VM.Standard2.2.
-Review the available shapes in your AD as explained in Lab 100.
+Review the available shapes in your AD, as explained in Lab 100.

 ![](./images/2.png "")